From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 • Provider operates EU-jurisdictional infrastructure if your sector requires data-residency.

-• DNS query traffic can be confined to EU PoPs (e.g., DNScale's EU nameserver set — see /learning/dns-delegation-by-region).
+• Authoritative DNS serving can be limited to EU/EEA PoPs where required (e.g., DNScale's EU nameserver set — see /learning/dns-delegation-by-region); packet paths still depend on internet routing.

 Where DNScale Fits

-DNScale operates as an EU-jurisdictional DNS provider with a NIS2-aware operating model:
+DNScale operates through DNScale OÜ, an Estonian EU-jurisdiction DNS provider with a NIS2-aware operating model as of 2026-06-06:

-For sectors where NIS2 enforcement is most active — financial, energy, public administration, healthcare — moving DNS supply to an EU-jurisdictional provider with NIS2-aligned controls reduces both regulatory risk and the supply-chain documentation burden under Article 21(2)(d).
+For sectors where NIS2 supervision is active — financial, energy, public administration, healthcare — moving DNS supply to an EU-jurisdictional provider with NIS2-aligned controls can reduce evidence-gathering and supply-chain documentation burden under Article 21(2)(d).
+Whether it reduces legal risk depends on your scope, contracts, national law, and regulator expectations.

 References